 If school shoes cannot be worn temporarily (repaired, lost, etc.), other dress shoes should be worn.
 Athletic shoes are not appropriate for school wear.
-The student must bring a note signed by the parent/guardian to the Discipline Office before school requesting to be excused from wearing the proper school shoes.
+The student must bring a note signed by his parent or guardian to the Discipline Office before school requesting to be excused from wearing the proper school shoes.